0graph/CIS-4650-Project/README.md

 ./run -c -s tests/bruh # Show the symbol tree

 ./run -c -a tests/bruh # Show the parse tree

+./run -c -c tests/bruh # Compile the file to the "Programs" folder.
+Note that this does not do a semantic check alone, to do that just run "./run tests/bruh"
 ```

 Credits to the given **Sample Parser** as it was used as a starting point for the parser implementation of the assignment.

+Credits to Adam Bialecki and Marcos Cevallos